The Diversity Center

-Follow the Chocolate Trail to visit The Diversity Center, Gender Equity Center, Scandinavian Center, Center for Service and Community Engagement, and Wang Center and learn about ways to get connected to these centers.
+Follow the Chocolate Trail to visit The Diversity Center, Center for Gender Equity, Scandinavian Center, Center for Community Engagement and Service, Wild Hope Center for Vocation, Campus Ministry, and Wang Center and learn about ways to connect with these centers resources, programs, and their communities.

 5:30pm – 7:00pm

-The QSR is a valuable space created for students who identify as Queer to discuss issues of heteronormativity, intersectionality of identity, as well as forming community early in the academic year.
+The QSR is a valuable space created for students who identify as LGBTQ to connect and have time to consider their own understandings of their sex, gender identity, gender presentation, and attraction, as well as forming community early in the academic year

 9|30 - 11|18: iGroup: Exploring Race

 PLU iGroup is an intergroup dialogue program inviting students to explore topics of identity formation, social systems, equity, and collaboration for positive change.
-7 weeks in Fall 2016 we will be dialoguing about race.
+In Fall iGroup will be exploring race through dialogue.
 To learn more about and to sign up visit the iGroup website.
-Students connected with The CAVE, Stuen Hall, and Ordal Hall are invited to participate.

-Is there a PLU faculty member who has made an impact on your time at PLU?
+Is there a family member who has contributed to your success at PLU?
 All Diversity Center Alumni and students are invited to join The Diversity Center in thanking those faculty who have supported their growth and success.
-RSVP and share the name of the faculty you would like to recognize by Sep 27th.
+RSVP information to follow.

-This event is focused on celebrating those who have passed away.
-Participants can bring a photo or write a note to place on the altar.
+Co-hosted with Latinx Unidos, this event is focused on celebrating those who have passed.
+Participants are invited to bring a photo or write a note to place on the altar.
 Students will be speaking about their experiences with Dia De Los Muertos.
 We also will be decorating sugar skulls to place upon the altar.